MJPye/MJPye.github.io/content/posts/Reolink camera stream and Snapshots.md

 ---
-title: Reolink camera streaming
+title: Reolink camera streaming and Snapshots
-date: 2025-05-03
+date: 2025-05-24
 ---
 ### Setting up ETH0 interface between camera and RPi
 With the Reolink camera connected to my MacBook or over Wi-Fi, I found the streams had some latency.
 Going to try changing settings to see if we can improve this.